philipturner/amx-benchmarks/README.md

 TODO: Compare Apple's new BLAS library to the old BLAS library:
 - sgemm, dgemm, zgemm
 - ssymm, dsymm, zhemm
-- ssyevd, dsyevd, zheevd, faster \_2stage approaches added to the new LAPACK library
+- ssyev, dsyev, zheev, faster \_2stage approaches added to the new LAPACK library
 - xcholesky, xpotrf, xtrsm
 - appleblas_xgeadd added to the new LAPACK library